Gennady Gor: Research

 A brief description of each of the projects is given below.

 This recording of a presentation made for undergraduate students in 2020 also gives a short overview of some of the research projects.
 Another video highlights Jason Ogbebor's undergraduate research experience.
+(After graduation from NJIT in 2023 Jason continued his research as a Ph.D. student at MIT).

 Note for potential graduate and undergraduate researchers: we are always looking for strong candidates to join the group.
 The list of the possible projects is not limited to the ones above.
 Interested candidates should email to Dr. Gennady Gor gor@njit.edu with a short cover letter and a CV.
-Although most of the projects involve collaborations with experimental groups at NJIT and beyond, our research is purely theoretical and computational.
+Although most of the projects involve collaborations with experimental groups at NJIT and beyond, our research is mostly theoretical and computational.
 Thus strong math skills is a necessary condition to join the group, programming experience is a plus.

 Back to the main page